reflections in a dew drop

 I grab a pitcher and pour water into the baptism font.

 I begin the Service with the story of the missing ashes.
 Smiles break out everywhere.
 Maybe even signs of relief.
-“Instead of the imposition of ashes this year, we will go the font for the waters of baptism, the waters of the renewal of life.”
+“Instead of the imposition of ashes this year, we will go to the font for the waters of baptism, the waters of the renewal of life.”

 We have some fun justifying the change in the Service, focusing on the that part of the Gospel text for the day – the words of Jesus himself.
 “And when you fast, do not look dismal, like the hypocrites, for they disfigure their faces that their fasting may be seen my others….But when you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret…”(Mt.
 6:16-18).